DMedina559/minecraft/scripts/README.md

 For .mcpacks the script will extract them to a tmp folder and scan the manifest.json, looking for the pack type, name, version, and uuid.
 The script will then move the pack to it respective world folder (resource_packs, or behaviour_packs) with the name+verison used as the folder name, and the script will update the `world_behavior_packs.json` and `world_resource_packs.json` as needed with the packs uuid and version.
 ### Optional:

+#### LINUX:
-For convenient access from any directory, you can create a symbolic link to the bedrock-server-manager.sh script in a directory within your $PATH.
+For convenient access from any directory, you can create a symbolic link to the bedrock-server-manager.py script in a directory within your $PATH.

 1. Find your $PATH: